Wills and Estate Lawyers Sydney – Trusted Advice for Estate Planning, Probate & Contested Wills

 Last Will & Testament

-Your Last Will and Testament – known more simply as your legal Will – is a legal declaration by which a “testator” (will-maker) enforces their wishes to distribute their assets upon death.
+Your will – known more simply as your legal Will – is a legal declaration by which a “testator” (will-maker) enforces their wishes to distribute their assets upon death.

 Contesting A Will